Scott3142/python-programming/codelabs/part-4.md

 ### A string representation of an object and the __str__-method

-We are guilty of programming in a somewhat poor style by creating a method for printing the object, i.e., the `printPerson` method.
+We are guilty of programming in a somewhat poor style by creating a method for printing the object, i.e., the `print_person` method.
 A preferred way is to define a method for the object that returns a "string representation" of the object.
 We can call the method returning the string representation `__str__`.
 Let's define this method for the person in the following example:

-The `__str__` functions as `printPerson` does.
+The `__str__` functions as `print_person` does.
 However, it doesn't itself print anything but instead returns a string representation, which the calling method can execute for printing as needed.

 The method is used in a somewhat surprising way: